 Engagement Global gGmbH - Service für Entwicklungsinitiativen (Service for Development Initiatives)

-legally represented by the Managing Director Dr Jens Kreuter
+legally represented by the Managing Directors Dr Jens Kreuter and Ingrid Arenz

 (hereinafter referred to as ‘Engagement Global’, ‘we’, ‘us’)